nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a person to UNIon.

-Format: `touch -n NAME -p PHONE_NUMBER -e EMAIL -a ADDRESS [-t TAG]…​`
+Format: `touch -n NAME -p PHONE -e EMAIL -a ADDRESS [-t TAG]…​`

-* `PHONE_NUMBER` accepts any length to allow for phone formats from different countries.
 * `NAME` has a character limit of 70 characters.
 * `NAME` is case-sensitive as John Doe and john doe will be treated as different people.
+* `PHONE` accepts any length to allow for phone formats from different countries.
 * `ADDRESS` is truncated by an ellipsis if the contents cannot fit in one line.
 * Duplicate tags are ignored.
+* We recommend that `TAG`s are kept to a maximum of 50 characters.
+If a tag has more than 50 characters, you may not be able to view the entire tag (depending on the size of the window).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)